AckerlyXu/heima/articles/app-service-web/app-service-web-app-azure-portal.md

 ---
-title: Reference for navigating the Azure portal preview
+title: Reference for navigating the Azure Portal
-description: Learn the different user experiences for App Service Web between the management portal and the Azure Portal Preview
+description: Learn the different user experiences for App Service Web between the management portal and the Azure Portal
 services: app-service
 documentationcenter: ''
 author: jaime-espinosa